orbertparker/capstone_da9/README.md

 ## Problems and Hurdles

 #### The key metric of my analysis was the EBLL, or Elevated Blood Lead Levels.
 Every year, the Tennessee Department of Health performs blood lead level testing for a selection of children under 6 in all 95 Tennessee counties.
+When an EBLL meeting or exceeding 5 micrograms of lead per deciliter of blood, it's logged in the DOH's own internal database in addition to the CDC and The University of Tennessee's LeadTRK system.
+Test test test.